helmholtz-analytics/heat/doc/source/tutorial_parallel_computation.rst

     DNDarray([0, 1, 2, 3, 4], dtype=ht.int32, device=cpu:0, split=None)

 Manually, allocating or moving all ``DNDarrays`` between CPU and GPU can quickly become tedious.
-Hence, HeAT allows you to set a default device for all computations.
+Hence, Heat allows you to set a default device for all computations.

 .. code:: python